JavaFXpert/quantum-music-playground/unfinished_qmp_chap.md

-The quantum circuit and state shown in Figure 1 may be created in the Quantum Music Playground as shown in Figure 2.
+The quantum circuit and state shown in Figure 1 may also be created in the Quantum Music Playground as shown in Figure 2.
 The notes corresponding to each of the basis states are played in sequence.
 The amplitude of a given basis states controls the likelihood that a given basis state will be played, and its phase controls the pitch played.

 <img src="/Users/James.Weaver@ibm.com/Music/Ableton/User Library/Presets/MIDI Effects/Max MIDI Effect/quantum-dj-max/images/scale_qmp.png" alt="Quantum Music Playground screenshot" width=100%/>